Helping restore the native landscape for over 50 years

 Using native seed mixes gives engineers, installers, and project managers a tool to reduce erosion and sedimentation while improving the biodiversity of a site.
 Other key benefits of planting regionally appropriate native species include increased soil health and water quality.

-Seed mixes are formulated for different sites, pH levels, soil conditions and amount of sun.
-Utility cover mixes include the ERNMX-122 (FACW), ERNMX – 131 (OBL), ERNMX-178 (riparian), pipeline mix with switchgrass, quick erosion control mix, native steep slope mix with annual ryegrass and a mix for strip mines and gas production sites.
+Seed mixes are formulated for different sites, pH levels, soil conditions, and light conditions.
+Utility cover mixes include the ERNMX-122 (FACW), ERNMX-131 (OBL), ERNMX-178 (riparian), pipeline mix with switchgrass, quick erosion control mix, native steep slope mix with annual ryegrass, and a mix for strip mines and gas production sites.

 Sometimes these sites have little or no topsoil.
 Measures may need to be taken to improve the soil.
-An option can be to incorporate 1” to 2” of compost into the soil prior to planting.
+An option can be to incorporate 1”-2” of compost into the soil prior to planting.